PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

   <ul><li>Install software and package dependencies</li></ul>
 </div>

-This R Notebook documents a comparison mRNA levels between two conditions and uses this information to identify and then visualize pathway-level differences.
-In particular, you will use convert RNA-Seq count data into a single ranked list where genes are ordered according to their differential expression.
+This R Notebook documents a comparison of mRNA levels between two conditions and uses this information to identify and then visualize pathway-level differences.
+In particular, you will use convert RNA sequencing count data into a single ranked list where genes are ordered according to their differential expression.
 Enriched pathways from this list are distilled using [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp) then visualized as a [Cytoscape](http://www.cytoscape.org/) [Enrichment Map](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0013984).

 ### Software requirements